Farming

 The sales agreement

-Selling your company's assets or shares
+Selling assets or company shares

 In conclusion